popphp/popphp-framework/README.md

 This repository contains the composer.json file to install the full Pop PHP Framework.

-To install it directly wihtin the repository, run:
+To install it directly within this repository, run:

 ```
 composer install